NethServer/docs/developer-manual/en/backup.rst

 * *pre-restore-config* event: used to prepare the system, for example stop a running service
 * *restore-config-execute* action: search for a backup file in the well-known directory (see above) and restore it
-* *post-restore-config* event: used to apply restored configuration, for example load the LDAP dump
+* *post-restore-config* event: used to apply restored configuration, for example reinstall packages and load the LDAP dump

-This package does not provide any action in the pre-restore-config and post-restore-config events.
+This package does not provide any action in the pre-restore-config event.

 Logs: